Kowasaki/ForesAI/README.md

 Orignally the library was meant to support TensorFlow only, but as you can see the scope has increased drastically as my own research demanded.
 I'm in the process of building a standard, library-agnostic inferface to make building new inference workflows much easier.
 As such, all the run_detection functions in the ops files will be depreciated in the future.
 Feel free to look at the **model_loader** module under **inference** to get a sense of how it is being done.

-Currently, ForesAI works with following deep learning libraries:
+Currently, ForesAI works with following vision tasks:

 ## Object Detection / Instance Segmentation
 - TensorFlow models that are trained using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)